amansinghnishad/DashPoint/client/README.md

 ## Features

-- **Conversational Interface**: Natural language commands for all dashboard actions - just type "add note..." or "create task..." and let AI handle it
+- **Conversational Interface**: Natural language commands for dashboard actions (e.g. summarize a YouTube link or extract a web page)
-- **Sticky Notes**: Create, edit, drag & drop colorful sticky notes
-- **Todo List**: Manage tasks with priorities, due dates, and completion tracking
+- **Planner Widgets**: Planner-style widgets for daily planning
 - **YouTube Player**: Add YouTube videos to playlist and watch them in the dashboard
 - **Content Extractor**: Extract readable content from any website URL
 - **Weather Widget**: Display current weather and 3-day forecast with location support